 -

 If a web page is not supported, the device goes directly to normal half wake mode instead of displaying the web page.
-You can see more information in the web portal of the device by selecting Issues and Diagnostics from the menu on the left.
+You can see more information in the local web interface of the device by selecting Issues and Diagnostics from the menu on the left.

 -